Collard greens made the truly Southern way!

-Southern collard greens are served with a side of corn bread.
+Southern collard greens with bacon are served with a side of cornbread and black eyed peas for New Year's dinner.

 email this recipe!